 (iii) A moving motor vehicle while using an electronic wireless communications device to:

 (A) Report illegal activity;

 (B) Summon medical or other emergency help;

 (C) Prevent injury to a person or property; or

 (D) Relay information that is time sensitive between a transit or for-hire operator and that operator's dispatcher, in which the device is permanently affixed to the vehicle.

 (b) Subsection (1)(b) of this section does not apply to a person operating a commercial motor vehicle when necessary to communicate with law enforcement officials or other emergency services.

-(3) Infractions under this section shall not become part of the driver's record under RCW 46.52.101 and 46.52.120.
-Additionally, a finding that a person has committed a traffic infraction under this section shall not be made available to insurance companies or employers.
+(3) Infractions under subsection (1)(a) of this section shall not become part of the driver's record under RCW 46.52.101 and 46.52.120.
+Additionally, a finding that a person has committed a traffic infraction under subsection (1)(a) of this section shall not be made available to insurance companies or employers.